mmmarinho/ROS2_Tutorial/docs/source/inspecting_parameters.rst

    but because of the interaction between the :program:`terminal`, :program:`ros2 param` itself, and the syntax of the services, its easy to find cryptic error messages.
    At first, always suppose that there's a typo somewhere.

 Changing parameters is not instanteneous and, after the change becomes visible in the Node, our Node might have to loop once before it updates itself.
-We will be able to see that change as follows
+We will be able to see that change as follows in the terminal window running :program:`ros2 topic echo`

 .. code-block:: console